A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Introduction

 In a recent paper \cite{Krenk2019}, an interesting proposal based on AR models only with regression coefficients at certain time lags was introduced for the synthetic generation of turbulent wind fields.
-In particular AR schemes with regression coefficients only for time lags $2^k$, $k=0,1,2,...$ were considered.
-In econometrics, such models are usually referred to as \textit{restricted} AR models \cite{Giannini1987}, because they can be seen as a particular case of an AR($p$) model for which some of the regression coefficients are imposed to be zero.\footnote{In line with the literature, AR models refer to \textit{unrestricted} AR models, unless stated otherwise.} Thus, the actual number of regression coeffients is lower than the AR order, and the capacity of matching exactly the first $p+1$ terms of the target autocovariance function is lost.
+The theoretical formulation is provided for a generic sequence of lags, and the simulations are performed for AR models with an exponential scheme (regression coefficients only for time lags $2^k$, $k=0,1,2,...$).
+In econometrics, such models are usually referred to as \textit{restricted} AR models \cite{Giannini1987}, because they can be seen as a particular case of an AR($p$) model for which some of the regression coefficients are imposed to be zero.\footnote{In line with the literature, AR models refer to \textit{unrestricted} AR models, unless stated otherwise.} Thus, the actual number of regression coefficients is lower than the AR order, and the capacity of matching exactly the first $p+1$ terms of the target autocovariance function is lost.
 However, the trade-off between model parsimony and target autocovariance function reproducibility for a wide range of lags was improved.
-The main limitation of that work is that the exponential scheme of the model (i.e. considering regression coefficients only for time lags $2^k$, $=0,1,2,...$) was assumed to be reasonably good for the considered problem, and no further discussion is provided concerning the impact of other model schemes on the results.
-In what follows, the methodology presented in \cite{Krenk2019} will be referred to as the Krenk approach.
+In our opinion, one limitation of that work is that the exponential scheme of the model was assumed to be reasonably good for the considered application, and no further discussion is provided concerning the impact of different model schemes on the results.
+In what follows, the methodology presented in \cite{Krenk2019} will be referred to as the K-M approach.

 Within this context, this article introduces a general formulation to determine the parameters of a restricted AR model from a predefined target autocovariance function.
-Both the YW approach and the Krenk approach represent particular cases of the presented formulation.
+Under this general framework, it will be shown that both the Y-W approach and the K-M approach could be seen as particular cases of the presented formulation.
 The described approach requires a reduced number of input parameters related to the model scheme and the employed autocovariance equations.
-An optimisation procedure based on genetic algorithms is applied to obtain AR models that reproduce the target autocovariance function more accurately than the YW and Krenk approaches for the same model parsimony.
-The contributions of this tutorial are as follows:
+An optimisation procedure based on genetic algorithms is applied to obtain AR models that reproduce the target autocovariance function more accurately than the Y-W and K-M approaches for the same model parsimony.
+The main ideas contained in this tutorial and its research contributions are as follows: